unicef/publicgoods-toolkit/community.md

-With an ecosystem map as background (see the [Adoptability](adoptability.md#ecosystem-mapping-for-adoptability) module),consider what project archetype might roughly fit the open source project you're evaluating or that you plan to launch.
-Although these maps are inexact approximations that change over time, this is a key level-setting exercise for your team when assessing an open source project or planning to create your own, and it should be periodically revisited.
+With an ecosystem map as background (see the [Adoptability](adoptability.md#ecosystem-mapping-for-adoptability) module),consider what project archetype might roughly fit the open-source project you're evaluating or that you plan to launch.
+Although these maps are inexact approximations that change over time, this is a key level-setting exercise for your team when assessing an open-source project or planning to create your own, and it should be periodically revisited.